dprint/dprint/website/plugin-dev.md

 For example, this function is used by the markdown plugin to format code blocks.

+## Process Plugins

+Please [open an issue](https://github.com/dprint/dprint/issues/new?template=other.md) asking me to outline some details and I will when I can.

 ## Other Languages

-If you are interested in implementing plugins in another language that supports compiling to a _.wasm_ file, please [open an issue](https://github.com/dprint/dprint/issues/new?template=other.md) and I will try to help point you in the right direction.
+If you are interested in implementing plugins in another language, please [open an issue](https://github.com/dprint/dprint/issues/new?template=other.md) and I will try to help point you in the right direction.